radareorg/iaito/docs/source/user-docs/preferences/analysis.rst

 Analyze ``push`` + ``ret`` as ``jmp``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When performing analysis of a function, treat the sequence of ``push`` followed by ``ret`` instruction as a ``jmp``.
-This can help Cutter to continue the analysis to target of the ``jmp``.
+This can help Iaito to continue the analysis to target of the ``jmp``.

 **Configuration variable:** ``anal.pushret``

 Show verbose information when performing analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When enabled, Cutter will print warnings it encountered while preforming analysis.
+When enabled, Iaito will print warnings it encountered while preforming analysis.
 These warnings can help the user understand if anything went wrong in the analysis.
 This function is not only helpful when trying to perform a full analysis of the program, but also when trying to analyze and define new functions.